 Get some extra listening practice.
 Who is reading the sentences?
 Our very own Japanese native writer here on Jalup: Yuki

 Keep in mind

 1. The Jalup Intermediate requires completion of the Jalup Beginner.
-However, as you may not remember every single word in all 1000 sentences you just finished, you are not only allowed, but highly encouraged to make full use of the Jalup Beginner search feature.
-You should add the Jalup Intermediate directly into your Jalup Beginner deck.
+However, as you may not remember every single word in all 1000 sentences you just finished, you are not only allowed, but highly encouraged to make full use of searching through Jalup Beginner.

 If you don’t know a word in a sentence, or a definition, look it up in the Jalup Beginner (it will be there).
 This isn’t cheating by using English.
 This is using your knowledge base that you already have (where you were allowed to use English).
 This need for searches through your old deck will fade away though soon.